keithrbennett/keithrbennett.github.io/_posts/2018-04-08-clipboard-text-processing.md

 ```
 -------------------------------------------------------------------------------
 ````

+The `transform` method is where all the text processing happens.
+You may wonder why I'm using Ruby string methods in a naive implementation like this.
+HTML parsing (e.g. with Nokogiri) would be problematic because I want the final result to be the text inside, untouched,

+When we copy the HTML fragment above into the clipboard, and then run it, we see the following:

 The script is pretty standard Ruby.
 I've used the `TrickBag::Io::TempFiles.file_containing` method to simplify creating a temp file with content, using it, then deleting it when done.
 This and other convenience methods can be found in my `trick_bag` gem on Github [here](https://github.com/keithrbennett/trick_bag).